Updated November 17, 2023

 Suppose ABC Company has $ 500,000 of Total Shareholders’ Equity while Current Assets are $ 300,000 and Non-current Assets are $ 240,000.

-- Total assets are an addition of Current Assets and Non-current Assets that is
+- Total assets are the addition of Current Assets and Non-current Assets, which is

 - $ 300,000 + $ 240,000= $ 540,000